 In considering the global issue of poverty and efforts toward its elimination, poverty is more complex than a simple lack of material resources.
 Beyond physical components, poverty serves as a restrictor of opportunity and a risk factor for psychological struggle, particularly for women.
-The holistic definitions of poverty suggest the need for a more comprehensive solution that addresses unique needs, reduces poverty, challenges harmful social norms, promotes equality, and provides opportunities.
-Education serves as a tremendous resource for girls and women, supporting improvements in all of these areas.
-When women have access to education, their lives are transformed.
+The holistic definitions of poverty suggest a need for a more comprehensive solution that addresses unique needs, reduces poverty, challenges harmful social norms, promotes equality, and provides opportunities.
+Education serves as a tremendous resource for girls and